 The Beginnings of Douglass

-During the first decade of the twentieth century, only one college in New Jersey admitted women.
-The College of St. Elizabeth, which had been founded by the Sisters of Mercy in 1899, graduated its first class of four women in 1903.
+During the first decade of the twentieth century, only two colleges in New Jersey admitted women.
+The College of St. Elizabeth, which had been founded by the Sisters of Charity in 1899, and Georgian Court College (now University), founded by the Sisters of Mercy in 1908.
 To increase women’s access to higher education, the New Jersey Federation of Women’s Clubs launched a campaign to create a public liberal arts college for women that would be non-denominational and affordable.

 Under the leadership of Mabel Smith Douglass, a Committee of the Federation of Women’s Clubs devised a multi-pronged strategy to create a space in which women would have comparable educational opportunities to men.
 Pointing out that federal land-grant funding for Rutgers was being used exclusively to benefit men, who comprised less than one-third of the high school students in the state, Douglass mobilized school superintendents and principals to support higher education for women.
 Lobbying wives of members of the Rutgers Board of Trustees, Douglass creatively deployed their influence to help persuade the President and the Board to allocate land and a building for the new college.